SoftIron/sibench/docs/source/manual.rst

 The Prepare Phase
 ~~~~~~~~~~~~~~~~~

-Sibench either benchmarks write operations first and then read operations, or
+``sibench`` either benchmarks write operations first and then read operations, or
 else it benchmarks a mixture of the too (depending on the ``--read-write-mix``
 option.
 When benchmarking reads, or a read-write mix, it must first ensure that
 there are enough objects there to read before it can start work.
 This is the